Romain96/Romain96.github.io/_talks/2024-09-ThesisDefense-talk.md

 My thesis is available on the [official university archive](https://theses.unistra.fr/search/notice/view/2024STRAD018) and on [theses.fr](https://theses.fr/2024STRAD018?domaine=theses).

-You can also download the PDF file directly from : [this link](/files/2024-ThesisRP-paper.pdf).
+The PDF file can also be directly downloaded from : [this link](/files/papers/2024-ThesisRP.pdf).

 My PhD defense has been held on september the 27th, 2024 at the ICube lab, University of Strasbourg.
-Here is the slides from the PhD defense (in French) : [slides](/files/2024-ThesisDefenseRP-slides.pdf).
+The slides from the PhD defense (in French) are available : [here](/files/presentations/2024-ThesisDefenseRP.pdf).

 TODO description